Jakeyikapp/SignUpPage/README.md

 # SignUpPage

-Mock up of a sign up page I designed.
-Will code to get some practice coding responsive webpages.
+I designed this fake sign up page for an ambiguous company.
+I'm hoping this gives me good experience building a responsive webpage.